surniaulula/wpsso-google-merchant-feed/readme.txt

 = 3.0.0 =

-(2022/08/24) Removed dependency on the WPSSO Core Premium edition plugin - the WPSSO Google Merchant Feeds XML add-on can now work with the WPSSO Core Standard edition as well.
+(2022/08/24) Removed dependency on the WPSSO Core Premium edition plugin.

 = 2.2.4 =